mohammadou1/nextcrazy/README.md

 return authenticated ? <div>{user && <div>{JSON.stringify(user)}</div>}</div> : 'Not authenticated';
 ```

-Other than login and login, there is a tricky one called "comebackLogin",
+Other than login and logout, there is a tricky one called "comebackLogin",
 useful if clicks on an action that requires a logged in state (checkout for example)
 if he successfully logs in, he will be redirected back to the desired location (default is the current one)